Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds

+In all four settings, we give a pair of mechanisms $(\cM_1, \cM_2)$ which run in polynomial time.
+The four settings involve the admission of students of a city, named City, into schools; the preference lists of both students and schools are provided to the mechanisms. $\cM_1$ computes a student-optimal stable matching, $M$, over all the participants in $\cR_1$.
+In $\cR_2$ some of the parameters over which $M$ was defined are updated. $\cM_2$ then modifies the matching $M$ to produce a new matching $M'$ that is stable over the new parameters defined in $\cR_2$.

-The three settings involve the admission of students of a city, named City, into schools; the preference lists of both students and schools are provided to the mechanisms.
-In round $\cR_1$, the capacity of each school is fixed but in round $\cR_2$, the City is happy to allocate extra seats to specific schools per the recommendation of mechanism $\cM_2$, which in turn has to meet specified requirements imposed by the City.
-In this round, in Settings I and II, $\cM_1$ finds a student-optimal stable matching $M$.
-Let $L$ be the set of {\em left-over students}, those who could not be admitted in this round.
+For Settings of Type A, in round $\cR_1$, the capacity of each school is fixed but in round $\cR_2$, the City is happy to allocate extra seats to specific schools per the recommendation of mechanism $\cM_2$, which in turn has to meet specified requirements imposed by the City.
+Let $L$ be the set of {\em left-over students}, those who could not be admitted in round $\cR_1$.

-In round $\cR_2$ of Setting I, the problem is to maximize the number of students admitted from $L$, by extending $M$ in a stability-preserving, DSIC manner.
-In Setting II, a set $N$ of {\em new students} also arrive from other cities and their preference lists are revealed to $\cM_2$.
-The requirement now is to admit as few students as possible from $N$ and subject to that, as many as possible from $L$, again in a stability-preserving, DSIC manner.
-Next, we consider a slightly different problem within Setting II, namely find the largest subset of $(N \cup L)$ that can be matched in a stability-preserving and DSIC manner.
+In round $\cR_2$ of Setting A1, the problem is to maximize the number of students admitted from $L$, by extending $M$ in a stability-preserving manner.
+In Setting A2, a set $N$ of {\em new students} also arrive from other cities and their preference lists are revealed to $\cM_2$.
+The requirement now is to admit as few students as possible from $N$ and subject to that, as many as possible from $L$, again in a stability-preserving manner.
+Next, we consider a slightly different problem within Setting A2, namely find the largest subset of $(N \cup L)$ that can be matched in a stability-preserving manner.